Last modified: May 11, 2025

 Files and Filesystems

-In Unix, files and filesystems are fundamental components of the operating system's structure.
+In Unix, files and filesystems are important components of the operating system's structure.
 A file is a collection of data stored on disk, which can include anything from text documents and images to executable programs.
 Files are organized within directories in a hierarchical structure, allowing for efficient data management and retrieval.

 Types of Files in a UNIX Filesystem